charlesneimog/OM-py/README.md

 ### MacOS

 * Install Python from https://www.python.org/downloads/release/python-399/!
 Maybe it is already installed!
-* Load om-py Library in OM-Sharp, the first load will download some things.
-The could take some time.
+* Load om-py Library in OM-Sharp, *the first load will download some things.
+The could take some time*.
 * To open python scripts in vscode you need:
 	* Download, Install and Open vscode.
 	* Open command palette. (`shift + command + p`)